 Our Children’s Ministry volunteers are faithful and fun!
 We run background checks on each of our volunteers and they attend a “safe church” training.

-We believe that singing is a great way to express our love back to God, to learn about the Kingdom Jesus teaches about and to build friendships with children in your church family.
+We believe that singing is a great way to express our love to God, to learn about the Kingdom of God and to build friendships with children in our church family.

 We spend time together celebrating Jesus’ life, death and resurrection and other seasons in our life together.
 Gatherings are designed to help kids make meaning through their experience – whether that experience involves singing, acting, creating, playing or eating!
 More information about each event will be available through other forms of church communication as they occur.

 - Advent Workshop

 - Easter Egg Hunt